VirinchiRallabhandi/GalaxyModels/README.md

 GalaxyModel13: Same as GalaxyModel4 except the stellar mass density now follows a Sersic, rather than exponential, profile radially.
 This model works as well as GalaxyModel4 except the user must choose the Sersic index.

 Tester: This class contains the main method I used for running my models.
 It is completely customised to me and my computer.
 If other people want to run my models they should ideally write their own main method.
 At the very least, all the path names will need to be adjusted to reflect the location of files on the user's directory.

+I've also included three python modules I used for visualising the output of methods in Tester.java.
+These files are currently not very well documented and quite personalised for my computer and the methods in Tester.java and GalaxyModel.java.
+MDAR plotting.py is used for visualising the output of the calculateAccelerations and MDAR methods of GalaxyModel and Tester respectively.
+One galaxy plotting.py is designed for recordData and oneGalaxy methods respectively.
+Dark matter.py was used to create figure 20 in Studentship report.pdf.